I-hate-farms/hen/README.md

 build_translations()
 ```

-elementary.cmake builds the following binary files:
+hen builds the following binary files:
    - application with a UI: `build_elementary_app`
    - command line (cli) application: `build_elementary_cli`
    - library (static or shared): `build_elementary_library`
    - elementary plug (shared library): `build_elementary_plug`

-elementary.cmake creates the following `make` targets:
+hen creates the following `make` targets:
    - `make`: build the binary with support for translations
        - generates a `Build` vala namespace
        - generates the `pc` and `deps` file if the binary is a library
        - uses translation files if available in the `po` folder
    - `make install`: install the binary along with provided files (.desktop, icons, contracts)
-   - `make uninstall`:
    - `make pot`: create the translations files

-elementary.cmake generates a [build file](docs/build.md) that can be called from vala code:
+hen generates a [build file](docs/build.md) that can be called from vala code:
 ```java
    void print_info () {
       stout.printf ("Usage: %s flickr /my/path/to/image.png\n", Build.BINARY_NAME);